Hozuki/xross/README.md

 A TypeScript implementation of the implementation of [Bentley-Ottmann algorithm](https://en.wikipedia.org/wiki/Bentley%E2%80%93Ottmann_algorithm#Faster_algorithms), ported from [CompGeom](//github.com/bkiers/CompGeom/blob/master/src/main/compgeom/algorithms/BentleyOttmann.java).

 The project uses ECMAScript 2015 (ECMAScript 6/Harmony) syntax.
 Please make sure you have modern browsers, or Node.js >=v0.11.\* installed.

+The implementation has not been tested yet.

 ## Building from the Source